 Self-hosting the UniFi Console is a great way to keep control of your network setup, but it can introduce a few quirks especially with device adoption.
+By default, UniFi access points try to reach a host named unifi, and if this isn’t resolvable, the devices will fail to adopt.

-There are two ways of doing this, either by SSH-ing into each Access point or Overriding the DNS.
+There are two ways of doing this, either by SSH-ing into each access point or overriding the DNS.

 Overriding the DNS (Recommended)

-Configuring the Access point via SSH
+Configuring the access point via SSH

 ⚠️ Make sure your controller is running and reachable from the AP before doing this.

-ssh ubnt@<DEVICE_IP>
+ssh ubnt@DEVICE_IP

-- Default Username: ubnt
+Default Username: ubnt

-- Default Password: ubnt
+Default Password: ubnt

 Once logged in, run the following command, replacing the IP address with your UniFi Console’s IP (or hostname if DNS is working):

-set-inform http://<CONTROLLER_IP>:8080/inform
+set-inform http://CONTROLLER_IP:8080/inform

 This tells the AP where to find the UniFi controller.

-After the Inform URL has been set, the device should now show up as Pending Adoption in the UniFi Controller web interface.
+After the inform URL has been set, the device should show up as Pending Adoption in the UniFi Controller web interface and you should be able to click Adopt.

 For cloud-hosted controllers (like unifi.ui.com), the inform URL will usually be: